Orthodontics help to correct teeth alignment, enhance appropriate tooth growth and usage, and boost confidence with a straighter, healthier smile.

 Fixed metal braces

-‘Traditional’ fixed or orthodontic braces are high-quality metal brackets that are attached to each tooth.
+Traditionally fixed or orthodontic braces are high-quality metal brackets that are attached to each tooth.
 These brackets are then connected by a special type of wire, which slowly pulls the teeth into alignment.

+Over time, your dentist or orthodontist will make a series of adjustments to straighten the teeth to achieve the desired outcome.
 More contemporary braces are much more streamlined than traditional braces, and modern technology allows for the brackets to be discreetly matched to your tooth enamel.

-What can braces help with?
+What can traditional braces help with?

 Some common issues that orthodontists may improve with fixed braces include:

-- Crowded teeth
+• Crowded teeth

-- Crooked teeth
+• Crooked teeth

-- Underbites, overbites and crossbites
+• Underbites, overbites and crossbites

-- Limited breathing
+• Limited breathing

-- Unevenly spaced teeth
+• Unevenly spaced teeth

-- Gapped teeth
+• Gapped teeth

 Ceramic braces

-Like metal braces, ceramic braces use wires and brackets; however, the brackets are a clear or off-white ceramic to disguise the appearance of the braces.
+Like metal braces, ceramic braces use wires and brackets; however, the brackets are clear or off-white ceramic to disguise the appearance of the braces.

 Lingual braces